Fire is an ever-present threat to the wood frame buildings that make up most of Ocean Park (and to the now gone, amusement piers).

 Volunteer Fire Company

-The Ocean Park Fire Company, Ocean Park’s first volunteer fire company, is formed by Alvin Archer1 in 1902.
-The City provided an old four-wheeled cart, 600 feet of hose, and lumber to build, by voluntary labor and subscription, a small structure with bell tower on private property (on Main St at Ashland - One West Bank parking lot).
-The fire company did efficient service many times, although much hampered by lack of water pressure.
+The Ocean Park Fire Company, Ocean Park’s first volunteer fire company, is formed by A.N.
+Archer in 1902.
+The City provided an old four-wheeled cart, 600 feet of hose, and lumber to build, by voluntary labor and subscription, a small structure with a bell tower on private property (on Main St at Ashland - One West Bank parking lot).
+The fire company performs efficient service many times, although much hampered by a lack of water pressure.

 Santa Monica Fire Station No. 2